NICHOLAS85/gebaar-libinput/README.md

 laptop = ""
 tablet = ""
 ```
-Sets what commands to run when computer switches from laptop to tablet mode.
+Sets what commands to run when your computer switches from laptop to tablet mode.
 Programs which do not fork must be backgrounded or else gebaar will hang until the program exits. ie `tablet = "onboard &"`

 ### Examples